28 September, 2012

 My main test outcomes:

 My C1 inhibitor value is too high (61 where it should be below 40).
-From what I read, this C1 inhibitor is related to autoimmune activity and this number would indicate the presence of inflammation in the body.
+My professor wrote: "Slight increase C1-complement with me indicating activation of the unspecified immune system".
+C1 is linked to autoimmune diseases, such as systemic lupus erythematosus.
+And increased levels can indicate the presence of inflammation in the body.
 C1-inhibitor levels rise ~2-fold during inflammation.
 High C1-INH levels can in general also be caused by an ongoing infection.
 But low levels are sooner associated with autoimmune conditions like lupus of SLE than high levels, which are connected with arthritis (which I have in my knees.
-(Infoinfo
+(Infoinfo).

 B-Lymphozyten (CD19+) (a type of immune system cell) are slightly high in my test results.
-0,51 where it should be below 0,4).
+0,51 where it should be below 0,4.
+My professor wrote about my level: "Expansion of the B-cell population indicating activation of the unspecified immune system."
 From what I understand this is both connected to certain cancers and CD19 has also been implicated in auto-immune diseases and may be a useful treatment target.
+CD19 CAR T cells target autoreactive B cells that trigger autoimmune diseases including systemic lupus erythematosus (SLE), idiopathic inflammatory myositis and systemic sclerosis.
+High numbers of the absolute B-Cells CD19+ can be sign of general B-cell lymphocytes stimulation: current virus infection (EBV-Early Infection), recent infection with bacteria, autoimmune disease or lymphadenopathy.
 "Increased expression of CD19 also correlated with increased levels of endogenous anti-DNA Abs and rheumatoid factor.
-These results indicate that up-regulated expression of CD19 is functionally important for B cell development and that CD19 establishes signaling thresholds that regulate the generation of B-1 lymphocytes as well as the development of autoantibodies." (source, info)
+These results indicate that up-regulated expression of CD19 is functionally important for B cell development and that CD19 establishes signaling thresholds that regulate the generation of B-1 lymphocytes as well as the development of autoantibodies." (sourceinfo).

 Monocytes (absolute) were high, 0,82 (normal range ,0 - 0,5).
 Examples of processes that can increase a monocyte count include: chronic inflammation: stress response: hyperadrenocorticism: immune-mediated disease: infectious mononucleosis or viral Fever.
 (Source)